krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-02-10-Daily_Git_commands.md

 git branch -D branch_name
 ```

 This will delete the branch from your local repository, without asking more questions.
-Straight up delete lol.
-Best way to take revenge.
-Go to other's PC, delete branch.
-LEAVE.
-I am kidding, don't do that, it's diabolical.
-Or is it?

 Delete local branches which aren't there in remote.
 Remote meaning on github website when you go to branches, you don't see some which are there in your local PC.
 One reason could be that somebody might have forgot to push to remote, or somebody deleted that branch from remote.
 Either case if you want it gone from your PC too run the below command: